mrstebo/ekm-php/docs/Api/ProductOptionsApi.md

 Update a product option

-Option items must be updated separately
+Option items must be added separately <br />              Type must be one of TEXT, TEXTAREA, DROPDOWN or IMAGE

 ### Example